 In December 2009, the Boot Hill Casino & Resort began operations in Dodge City, Kansas.
-Boot Hill completed expansion activities in August 2012 and currently has 512 electronic gaming machines, 16 table games and 2 poker tables.
-The United Wireless Arena, a 6,000 seat arena and 10,000 sq. ft. convention center funded through local funds, opened in February 2011.
+Boot Hill completed expansion activities in August 2012 and currently has 650 electronic gaming machines, and 18 table games.
+The United Wireless Arena, a 6,000-seat arena and 10,000 sq. ft. convention center funded through local funds, opened in February 2011.
 The arena, although not owned or operated by Boot Hill, is located adjacent to the facility.
 A hotel that is also adjacent to the Boot Hill Casino facility is part of the lottery gaming enterprise and opened to the public March 15, 2012.